iagobruno/remote-controllers-manager/README.md

 applyRCMMiddleware(server, {
   // You can configure some behaviors.
-  maxConnectedControllers: 4,
+  maxControllersPerRoom: 4,
-  needsAMasterController: true,
+  eachRoomNeedsAMasterController: true,
-  ifMasterControllerDisconnects: 'waitHimReconnect',
+  ifMasterControllerDisconnects: 'waitReconnect',
 })

 console.log(green('⚡ Listening on port http://localhost:3000'))